 2) To create the most cutting edge curriculum and learning environment.

-3) To create a school that would evolve as fast as the coaching industry – which was pretty FAST!
+3) To create a school that would evolve as fast as humans do – which was pretty FAST!

 Thomas passed the torch over to Coach Dave Buck in 2003 when he died suddenly and tragically from a Heart Attack.

 Coach Dave has focused on creating a “methods-based” approach to coaching AND infusing everything we do and teach with the Spirit of Play!

 While “the Graduate School of Coaching” was a cool name, it also implied that it was only for experienced coaches.
 So, in 2006, we renamed the school, The Center for Coaching Mastery, so that folks would know that our school was appropriate for new coaches AND master coaches.